McMinnville Scottish Festival .. We’re putting the “Mac” back in McMinnville

 By importing the name of his hometown, William Newby intentionally, or unintentionally, brought a bit of Scotland to our city, McMinnville.

 Looking to lend a hand and experience the festival in a whole new way?
 Our volunteers love helping out at the McMinnville Scottish Festival, and a huge number returned to volunteer after their first year.
 You get to work alongside some great people, and there are some pretty great perks that go along with it!
-If you’re interested in volunteering for the festival, sign-ups will be available later this year.
+If you’re interested in volunteering for the festival, sign-ups will be available as 2023 gets under way.
 Keep an eye on our website and Facebook page for updates!